-Document Number A unique, sequential, system-assigned number for a document the XML and other data that defines a document in workflow.
+A workflow screen that provides an interface for authorized users to manipulate the XML and other data that defines a document in workflow.
 It allows you to access and open a document by Document ID for the purpose of performing operations on the document.